MayRedwood/pulsar/README.md

 `hive.nix` then calls `import ./nilla.nix` to get its instance of nixpkgs, as well as other inputs.

-`hive/` is a directory where each subdirectory is a different host.
-Currently, there is only one, because I am poor.

-`modules/` contains NixOS modules that are universally applied to every host.
-Since I currently only have one host, what is and is not made into a module is pretty arbitrary, so far.

-`npins/` is the default npins directory. `nilla.nix` gets all its inputs directly from npins, and imports the `nilla/` directory which contains most regular outputs.

-`hive.nix` then calls `import ./nilla.nix` to get its instance of nixpkgs, as well as other inputs.

-`hive/` is a directory where each subdirectory is a different host.
+`nodes/` is a directory where each subdirectory is a different host.
 Currently, there is only one, because I am poor.

 `modules/` contains NixOS modules that are universally applied to every host.